bdorr1105/mpeepdf/README.md

 # **mpeepdf is a modified version of peepdf**

 mpeepdf is a **Python tool to explore PDF files** which provides security analysts and researcher a single powerful platform to investigate PDF.
+The ultimate goal of (m)peepdf is to provide a unique, all-you-need framework for security researchers and analysts to investigate a PDF file.

 ## **Notable functionalities**:

-1. **PDF Explore: parsing a PDF file**
+1. **PDF Parser:** provide an advanced parser that supports multiple compression/filter mechanisms as well as presents a PDF in both local and physical views which allows analysts to investigate all information in a single platform

   * Decodings: hexadecimal, octal, name objects
   * More used filters